jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-09-04-the-best-way-for-integrations-tests-with-testcontainers.md

 {{<code language="csharp" file="static/examples/CodePruner.TestContainerExamples/CodePruner.TestContainerExamples.IntegrationTests/CreateDatabaseInTestClassTest.cs" region="tests" >}}

 all of them pass.
 IF you don't believe you can clone the repo and run it on your environemnt.
 As I mentioned at the beggining that approach has some vulnerabilities.
 I mean for each test new container is created.
-So when we execute: `docker ps` you will se that 3+1 containers run.
+So when we execute: `docker ps`.
 ``` text
 CONTAINER ID   IMAGE                                                   CREATED          PORTS
 1cf171523b96   mcr.microsoft.com/mssql/server:2019-CU18-ubuntu-20.04   4 seconds ago    0.0.0.0:50557->1433/tcp